stacksgov/sips/sips/sip-027/sip-027-non-sequential-multisig-transactions.md

 #### Transaction Signing and Verifying

-A transaction may have one or two spending conditions.
-The act of signing a transaction is the act of generating the signatures for its authorization structure's spending conditions, and the act of verifying a transaction is the act of (1) verifying the signatures in each spending condition and (2) verifying that the public key(s) of each spending condition hash to its address.

-Signing a transaction is performed after all other fields in the transaction are filled in.
-The high-level algorithm for filling in the signatures in a spending condition structure is as follows:
+Per SIP-005, signing a transaction is performed after all other fields in the transaction are filled in.
+Summarizing, the high-level algorithm for filling in the signatures in a spending condition structure is as follows:

 0. Set the spending condition address, and optionally, its signature count.
-1. Clear the other spending condition fields, using the appropriate algorithm below.
+1. Zero the other spending condition fields, using the appropriate algorithm below.
    If this is a sponsored transaction, and the signer is the origin, then set the sponsor spending condition to the "signing sentinel" value (see below).
 2. Serialize the transaction into a byte sequence, and hash it to form an